Pain fitzJohn: Death and legacy

-On 10 July 1137 Pain was killed by a javelin blow to the head during an ambush by the Welsh (Note: Only John of Worcester gives the exact date.
+On 10 July 1137, Pain was killed by a javelin blow to the head during an ambush by the Welsh (Note: Only John of Worcester gives the exact date.
 Likewise, he is the only chronicler who dates the event to 1137, with the Gesta Stephani, John of Hexham, and Richard of Hexham dating the event to 1136 without an exact date.
 Most modern historians agree with John of Worcester's date.) as he was leading a relief expedition to the garrison at Carmarthen.
 He was buried in Gloucester Abbey, following a funeral service conducted by Robert de Bethune.
 A number of barons from the Welsh Marches attended, including Miles of Gloucester.
 Pain's widow continued to hold Ludlow Castle until the middle of 1139, when she was forced to surrender it to King Stephen.
 Stephen then gave Sybil in marriage to Jocelin de Dinan, who consequently acquired Ludlow Castle through his new wife, setting up the background to Gilbert Lacy's attempts to seize Ludlow from Dinan on which the medieval Welsh romance work Fouke le Fitz Waryn is based.

 Pain's heirs were his two daughters, Cecily and Agnes.
 His heir male was his brother, Eustace fitzJohn.
 The two daughters were married five times in total; Cecily married three times but failed to produce any direct heirs.
 Her first husband was Roger, the son of Miles of Gloucester.
 Pain arranged Cecily and Roger's marriage.
-The marriage contract specified that Roger would inherit all of Pain's lands, but as result of the latter's death the marriage was not contracted until December 1137, when King Stephen confirmed the terms of the settlement.
+The marriage contract specified that Roger would inherit all of Pain's lands, but as a result of the latter's death, the marriage was not contracted until December 1137, when King Stephen confirmed the terms of the settlement.
 The king also settled the bulk of the inheritance on Cecily, which led to disturbances and a minor war among disappointed claimants.
 Agnes married Warin de Munchensy and after his death Haldenald de Bidun.
 She died after 1185, by which time she was described as a widow.

 The historian W. E. Wightman described Pain as a "second-class baron and first-class civil servant".